Jirka-Mayer/BachelorThesis/thesis-text.md

 - *ITER_ORNAMENTLESS* - Like the above, but most of the non-important attachments are removed (trill, accent, staccato, fermata, ...).
 What has to remain are accidentals and duration dots.
 Those are important for correct pitch and rythm.
 - *ITER_PITCHLESS* - Like the above, but all pitch information is removed by converting all tokens to their generic variant.

-As noted, each metric builds on the previous one, further simplifying the sequences.
+Each metric builds on the previous one, further simplifying the sequences.
 This means the error rate should decrease as we go down.
 The amount by which it decreases can tell us how much the given transformation affected the error, therefore how much the removed tokens contributed to the error rate.

+Also please understand, that all these errors are computed on a single trained model.
+The gold sequence is modified during evaluation.
+Not during training.
+We are trying to understand a specific model we have.

 ## Architecture, training and evaluation